 The blood tests will include a full blood count, blood chemistry and liver function tests at selected visits, to ensure that the vaccines are safe.
+In addition, a blood sample will be taken at each visit for research laboratory tests that will measure your immune response to the vaccine.
 Blood samples will be labelled with your unique study code only, before sending to the appropriate laboratory for analysis.

-The blood samples collected during this study would be stored and analysed in the Oxford University Hospital NHS Foundation Trust and University of Oxford research laboratories.
-Any leftover samples will be destroyed after analysis.
+The safety blood samples collected during this study would be stored and analysed in the Oxford University Hospital NHS Foundation Trust and University of Oxford research laboratories in the first instance.
+However, as part of this project, research samples may be sent to our collaborating partners both within and outside the UK.
+These samples would be stored with your unique study code only.